microsoft/CameraTraps/api/batch_processing/postprocessing/repeat_detection_elimination.md

 2. You have checked out this git repo, and the <a href="http://github.com/microsoft/ai4eutils">AI for Earth Utilities</a> repo.
 If you&rsquo;re not familiar with git, we recommend installing <a href="https://git-scm.com/download/win">Git for Windows</a>.
 Specific instructions for checking out the repo will be rolled into the next step.
 3. You have put the base folder of both repos on your Python path.
 If you are using Windows, for example, you would do this by finding the directory to which you cloned each repo, and adding that directory to your PYTHONPATH environment variable.
 Here&rsquo;s a <a href="https://www.computerhope.com/issues/ch000549.htm">good page</a> about editing environment variables in Windows.
 You will need administrative access to your PC to set an environment variable.

 Here are instructions for steps 2 and 3 that assume you <i>don&rsquo;t</i> have administrative access to your PC (if you set the environment variable as per above, you can skip the &ldquo;set PYTHONPATH&rdquo; step here).
-We&rsquo;re going to put things in &ldquo;c:\git&rdquo;, but you can use any folder youl ike.
+We&rsquo;re going to put things in &ldquo;c:\git&rdquo;, but you can use any folder you like.

 After installing git and Anaconda, open an Anaconda Prompt, and run: